eskil/noaa_marine_station_client/README.md

-To keep this README readable, I'll omit all the actual HTML scraping (using [floki](https://github.com/philss/floki) and instead just pass the html unparsed.
+To keep this README readable, I'll omit all the actual HTML scraping (using [floki](https://github.com/philss/floki) and instead just print the HTML unparsed.
 The final code in the github repo will have the actual scraping.

-I'll also omit the fact that to actually get the complete list of NOAA stations (not just West Coast), you need to go through multiple pages to collect station ids, and some ids aren't really stations but synopsis links.
-Anyway, ignore that, and let's just connect a commandline tool to an API and to a HTTP client.
+I'll also omit fetching the list of available station ids in the README, but it will be in the final code.

 # Steps